Innovanito/Innovanito/README.md

 ## Hi 😆

-- 🌱 Fullstack Developer in Strum Korea.
+- 🌱 Fullstack Developer in Korea.
 - ❤️‍🔥 I love to do ballet🩰 and Producing Tropical House music 🎧🎹